 The two main types of thyroid disorders are Hypothyroidism and Hyperthyroidism.
 Both conditions can be caused by other diseases that impact the way the thyroid gland function.

 A holistic approach to Thyroid problems in Ayurveda.
-What is the meaning of holistic approach?
+What is the meaning of a holistic approach?

 It is the balanced approach to healing the body, mind, and soul.
 That is the treatment of a person considering physical, mental, and social factors rather than just the symptoms of the illness.

 The wisdom of Ayurveda believes that the universe is made of 5 elements.

 Akash (space element)